-Can you believe Disney World is reopening next month?
+Can you believe the Disney World theme parks have officially reopened?

-Disney has been preparing throughout the closures for its re-opening.
-Even though Disney World has already seen changes like face mask requirements and distancing measures, a few of the updates might actually become a part of everyday park life.
+Disney has put a lot of work into the modifications made for the reopening.
+Disney World has already seen changes like face mask requirements and distancing measures, but a few of these updates might actually become a part of everyday park life.

 Despite the fact that many guests miss the way Disney was before the closures, these modifications to Disney World’s guidelines could be helpful alternatives going forward in the parks!